 Distributions on Common Stock.
 In general, any distribution we make to you with respect to our common stock that constitutes a dividend for U.S. federal income tax purposes will be subject to U.S. withholding tax at a rate of 30% of the gross amount, unless you are eligible for a reduced rate of withholding tax under an applicable income tax treaty and you provide certification of your eligibility for such reduced rate on a properly completed Form W-8BEN (or other applicable IRS form).
 A distribution will constitute a dividend for U.S. federal income tax purposes to the extent of our current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
-Any distribution not constituting a dividend will be treated first as reducing your adjusted tax basis in our common stock, as gain from the sale or exchange of such shares.
+Any distribution not constituting a dividend will be treated first as reducing your adjusted tax basis in our common stock and, to the extent it exceeds your adjusted tax basis in our common stock, as gain from the sale or exchange of such shares.